herbertyz/smartmvp/README.md

 # Summary
 -----------------------------------------------

-This MVP demonstates a MySQL server (storing and serving data) and a Webapp server (accepting user inputs and displaying database records), in seperate docker containers.
+This MVP demonstrates a MySQL server (storing and serving data) and a Webapp server (accepting user inputs and displaying database records), in separate docker containers.

 Once all up and running, the Webapp server can be accessed via `localhost:8080`.
 It connects to the database via MySQL server's default port `3306`.